So, you’re looking to find out about some of the PROS and CONS of Affiliate marketing?

 What if they’d given up at website number 8?

 So much of the time, the difference between success and failure… is perseverance.

 At the same time, you need to learn when to give up on something, or change what you’re doing when it’s not working – learn from mistakes and improve each time.

 I didn’t know anything about affiliate marketing when I was looking how to make money online and I had no experience building websites, I didn’t even know what SEO meant.

-So, for me – I needed some training and I joined this community, which is where I started to learn how I could make money online… and also meet a tonne of people in the same boat. 🙂
+So, for me – I decided I needed some guidance and I joined this community, which is where I started to learn how I could make money online… and also meet a tonne of people in the same boat. 🙂

 Is anything holding you back from starting?
 Let me know in the comments!